Holocene extinction: Habitat destruction

-Urbanisation has also been cited as a significant driver of biodiversity loss, particularly of plant life.
-A 1999 study of local plant extirpations in Great Britain found that urbanisation contributed at least as much to local plant extinction as did agriculture.
+Urbanization has also been cited as a significant driver of biodiversity loss, particularly of plant life.
+A 1999 study of local plant extirpations in Great Britain found that urbanization contributed at least as much to local plant extinction as did agriculture.

 Climate change

 Climate change is expected to be a major driver of extinctions from the 21st century.
 Rising levels of carbon dioxide are resulting in influx of this gas into the ocean, increasing its acidity.
 Marine organisms which possess calcium carbonate shells or exoskeletons experience physiological pressure as the carbonate reacts with acid.
 For example, this is already resulting in coral bleaching on various coral reefs worldwide, which provide valuable habitat and maintain a high biodiversity.
-Marine gastropods, bivalves and other invertebrates are also affected, as are the organisms that feed on them.
+Marine gastropods, bivalves, and other invertebrates are also affected, as are the organisms that feed on them.
 Some studies have suggested that it is not climate change that is driving the current extinction crisis, but the demands of contemporary human civilization on nature.
 However, a rise in average global temperatures greater than 5.2 °C is projected to cause a mass extinction similar to the "Big Five" mass extinction events of the Phanerozoic, even without other anthropogenic impacts on biodiversity.